(Python molurus bivittatus)

 Weight: 45kg (99lbs)

-Charlie is a beautiful female Burmese Python that has just entered into our breeding program to hopefully gain Australia Zoo some more of these fabulous snakes.
-You may have seen the Burmese Pythons in and around the Zoo being used for things like snake photos.
-Due to their beautiful and gentle nature they are the perfect snake for people to get up close and personal with, however with their ever growing popularity we need more snakes!
-This is a great thing to see as finally people are seeing snakes as beautiful creatures - Charlie's friends are sure doing a great job spreading the word.
-So make sure if you're in the Zoo stop in at one of the photo sessions and say hi to Charlie's brothers and sisters to experience the majesty of these amazing reptiles.
+Charlie is a beautiful female Burmese python who is part of our python breeding program.
+Due to their beautiful and gentle nature they are the perfect snake for people to get up close and personal with.
+That makes Charlie and her friends ideal for visitor interactions.
+So make sure if you're in the zoo stop in at one of the wildlife photo sessions and say hi to Charlie and experience the majesty of these amazing reptiles.

-Medusa the gorgeous Burmese Python is one of our photo session snakes used here at Australia Zoo to allow people get up and close and personal with these amazing animals.
+Medusa the gorgeous Burmese python may often be seen here at Australia Zoo allowing people get up and close and personal to learn more about these amazing animals.

-Medusa is currently three metres long and weights just over 14 kilograms; however she will grow much bigger.
 Burmese Pythons like Medusa have been known to reach six metres long and weigh in excess of 80 kilograms.
+Medusa still has some growing to do yet.

-Her mum and dad are still on display up at the ‘Kids Corner ‘near admissions, and Medusa's brothers and sisters are also used at the photo studio here at the Zoo.
+Her mum and dad are still on display up near admissions, and Medusa's brothers and sisters are also used at the wildilfe photo studio here at the zoo.